Money Mules (also known as Squaring)

-Criminals often target vulnerable people who are likely to be in need of money, but many students have also been approached.
+Criminals often target vulnerable people who are likely to be in need of money.
 Sometimes they do not realise they have committed a crime.

 How do criminals target money mules?

-- You will find it difficult to get a phone contract
+- They will find it difficult to get loans or phone contracts